Skip to content

 Git workflow

-• Branch flow: feature/* -> dev -> main -> public/main
+• Main branches: feature/* -> dev -> main -> public/main.

-• Safe-merge: merges to dev via scripts/merge-to-dev.sh (when available)
+• Safe-merge: merges to dev via scripts/merge-to-dev.sh (when available).

-• No interactive git commands: no git rebase -i, no git add -i
+• No interactive git commands: no git rebase -i, no git add -i.

-• Never amend published commits without explicit user consent
+• Never amend published commits without explicit user consent.

-• Two-stage stripping for public distribution: dev tooling first, then internal docs
+• Two-stage stripping for public distribution: dev tooling first, then internal docs.

 Plan structure

-Every non-trivial plan follows the same structure:
+Every non-trivial plan follows the same structure and persists as a PLAN-{nn}-{slug}.md file in _devprocess/implementation/plans/:

 1. Context: diagnostic, not descriptive.
 Root-cause analysis.

-2. Changes: one subsection per file, BEFORE / AFTER code blocks
+2. Changes: one subsection per file, BEFORE / AFTER code blocks.

-3. File summary: table (File | Change | Risk)
+3. File summary: table (File | Change | Risk).

-4. Not affected: explicit list of unchanged files (blast radius)
+4. Not affected: explicit list of unchanged files (blast radius).

-5. Verification: acceptance criteria, build always step 1
+5. Verification: acceptance criteria, build always step 1.

 See also